 All of this is mixed with some plot elements from Harry Potter and a lot of humor that seems oddly out of place considering the circumstances at stake here.
 No one acts as if they’re in the situation they’re in but more like characters fully aware of themselves in a blockbuster movie.
 Every couple of minutes there are space battles and lightsaber fights who get bigger and bigger while the rendering machine of the CGI effects is running wild.
 Allegedly these bombastic yet repetetive battles are what defines Star Wars.
 There is no real originality to these scenes but still they are applauded.
 There must be some sort of layer to be pulled back in these Star Wars/Marvel movies to reveal hidden “OBEY” messages as if we were living in a Carpenter-esque They Live! dystopia.

-There is few to none plot in an overblown movie that feels and looks like your binge-watching a ten hour Amazon sci-fi series.
+There is few to none plot in an overblown movie that feels and looks like you're binge-watching a ten hour Amazon sci-fi series.
 The acting is cringe-worthy, from the campy performance of Domhnall Gleeson to the puppet-like delivery of Carrie Fisher (there's an actual puppet in the film doing better acting than her) and Oscar Isaac and more.
 Sure, the terrible dialogue isn't the ensemble's friend either, when Jedi Masters are talking about scripture as if it were Fifty Shades of Grey or cranking out one-liners in the manner of "See you later, alligator".
 There's a bunch of critters everywhere, milked for humor while we also see Luke literally milk one of the critters, sexually assaulting a giant manatee to the shocked horror of his designated student Rey.
 For merchandise reasons Johnson repeatedly cuts back to the annoying Porgs while the new boring characters are stuck in irrelevant subplots and former important characters like Chewbacca and R2-D2 are essentially benchwarmers.

 “Nobody panics when everything is going according to plan”, the Joker claimed in The Dark Knight.
 And with its schedule until 20-whatever already set, with sequels to prequels of sequels and whatnot, the general public seems content while being fed the same movie over and over again.
 The announced takeover of Fox by Disney is clearly part of this, striving towards a Ready Player One scenario where (not too distant) future audiences will see Luke Skywalker, Mickey Mouse and Captain America join forces to help the Na’vi defend Pandora in wave after wave of franchise fusions.
 We live in an age of “intensive livestock filming”, cinema is not slowly dying, it already flatlined.
 “What is dead may never die” some optimists may claim but I do not believe it.
 Michael Stipe was right: it’s the end of the world as we know it.
 Alas, I do not feel fine.